top of page

 When a family member is struggling with mental health issues, it can be very challenging for everyone else in the family.
 Family members may feel like they don’t know how to help, or they may feel guilty because they think that their loved one’s struggles are somehow their fault.

-learn how to cope with your loved one’s mental illness while still supporting them and keeping your other relationships healthy.
+Family therapy is a way for you to learn how to cope with your loved one’s mental illness while still supporting them and keeping your other relationships healthy.

 I am here to help you navigate through this difficult time.
 I help clients understand what is going on with their loved one and give you tools so that you feel empowered to support them in their recovery process without losing yourself along the way.